hongbo-miao/microsoft-graph-react/README.md

 Use `npm start` or `yarn start` to run.
 Navigate to [http://localhost:3000/](http://localhost:3000/).

 ## How to create a project by yourself

 To create your app, you need get an App ID at [https://apps.dev.microsoft.com/](https://apps.dev.microsoft.com/).

-And configure the app with the permissions you need.
+Configure the app with the permissions you need.
+Check **Allow Implicit Flow**.
+Update **Redirect URLs**.

-This demo needs `Contacts.Read`, `Files.ReadWrite`.
+This demo needs `Contacts.Read`, `Files.ReadWrite` permissions.
+The Redirect URLs are `http://localhost:3000`, `http://localhost:3000/home`.

 These info are set up in the [config file](https://github.com/Hongbo-Miao/microsoft-graph-react/blob/master/src/configs.js).

 ## Learn More